Asking questions (pt. 1)

-This is the rough plan:
+Here’s the rough plan:

-1. Fetch and prepare Wikipedia data (the focus of today’s post)
+1. Fetch and prepare Wikipedia data (the focus of today’s post).

-Our plan is:
+Our plan is as follows:

-3. Load: write the data into a data store that allows easy access to individual articles (e.g., a relational database)
+3. Load: Write the data into a datastore that allows easy access to individual articles (e.g., a relational database).

 You can find the full code examples in this GitHub repository.

-Data pre-processing
+Data Pre-Processing

 bzip2 -dkc enwiki-20240601-pages-articles-multistream.xml.bz2 | head -n 100 | less